 Students will be required to complete 200 hours of placement, composed of client contact, supervision and non-contact counselling related activities.

-Placement is an essential component of the course, required for Australian Counselling Association registration.
+Placement is an essential component of the course, required by both accrediting associations, the Australian Counselling Association and the Psychotherapy and Counselling Federation of Australia.
 When students complete the course, they may be asked to submit evidence of their placement with a detailed log book of hours attained.

 Selection is based on a holistic consideration of your academic merit, work experience, likelihood of success, availability of places, participation requirements, regulatory requirements, and individual circumstances.
 You will need to meet the minimum course entry requirements to be considered for selection, but this does not guarantee admission.

 Please note, there are limited places in this course and entry is competitive.
 Applicants are strongly encouraged to submit an application as soon as possible.
 Applications for this course may close prior to the published closing date if all places are filled.

 To be considered for admission to this degree you will need to meet at least one of the following criteria:

 - completion of a bachelor degree or higher in any discipline